-American Red Cross has primary responsibility for relief of community emergencies caused by widespread disasters.
-We will also be responsive to emergency assistance needs in a disaster situation.

-- In cases of a solitary disaster (e.g. home fire), AFAS will assist with immediate emergency needs for living essentials to include temporary lodging. - > AFAS cannot take the place of homeowner's or renter's insurance. - AFAS will not automatically replace losses. - ➤ Each case is assessed individually and immediate needs are addressed.
+- ★ American Red Cross has primary responsibility for relief of community emergencies caused by widespread disasters.
+We will also be responsive to emergency assistance needs in a disaster situation. - ★ In cases of a solitary disaster (e.g. home fire), AFAS will assist with immediate emergency needs for living essentials to include temporary lodging. - ★ AFAS cannot take the place of homeowner's or renter's insurance. - \ AFAS will not automatically replace losses. - ★ Each case is assessed individually and immediate needs are addressed.

-j.
 Assistance to Surviving Dependents

-- AFAS provides emergency assistance to surviving spouses and dependent minor orphans at the time of, or shortly after, the death of an Air Force member. - The object is to relieve the surviving dependent of immediate financial distress, normally for short-term basic living expenses.
+- ★ AFAS provides emergency assistance to surviving spouses and dependent minor orphans at the time of, or shortly after, the death of an Air Force member. - ★ The objective is to relieve the surviving dependent of immediate financial distress, normally for short-term basic living expenses.

-4. HOW TO APPLY FOR - EMERGENCY ASSISTANCE
+HOW TO APPLY FOR EMERGENCY ASSISTANCE

-- The assistance process begins with an application.
-It can be done "online" (go to www.afas.org and click on "Emergency Assistance") or at the Air Force Aid Society section at the Airman & Family Readiness Center. - ➤ If the member cannot go online and is not near an Air Force Aid Society section, they may visit another Service Relief Agency (Army Emergency Relief, Navy-Marine Corps Relief Society, or Coast Guard Mutual Assistance) or call the American Red Cross-Service to the Armed Forces (877-272-7337). - Many cases can be processed at base level; however, it is not unusual to require AFAS Headquarters coordination/approval. - As a Commander or First Sergeant, you may be asked for input regarding assistance requests.
+The assistance process begins with an application.
+It can be done "online" (go to www.afas.org and click on "How We Help" at the top of the page, then under Emergency Assistance, click on the blue box "Apply for Assistance Now") or by going to an Air Force Aid Society section at the Airman & Family Readiness Center.

+If the member cannot go online and is not near an Air Force Aid Society section, they may visit another Service Relief Agency (Army Emergency Relief, Navy-Marine Corps Relief Society, or Coast Guard Mutual Assistance) or call the American Red Cross-Service to the Armed Forces TOLL FREE number (877) 272-7337.

+Many cases can be processed at base level; however, it is not unusual to require HQ AFAS coordination/approval.

+As a Commander or First Sergeant, you may be asked for input regarding assistance requests.

-5. "FALCON LOANS" - STREAMLINED EMERGENCY ASSISTANCE
+FALCON LOANS - STREAMLINED EMERGENCY ASSISTANCE

-- Meet emergency needs of \$750 or less for the following purposes \: - Basic living expenses rent/mortgage, food, phone, utilities and gasoline - Vehicle expenses -repair, insurance, payment/registration but not vehicle purchase or down payment on vehicle - Emergency Travel (for any family relationship) - Medical and dental expenses - Child Care expenses - Allow Air Force members to receive emergency financial assistance in a more streamlined process. - > The "process" is streamlined but it does not necessarily mean "no questions asked." - Available on Air Force bases with an Airman & Family Readiness Center to: - Active duty Air Force personnel (including spouse with POA) - Air Force Reserve and Air Guard members activated under Title 10 USC for more than 15 days - Normally repaid within 10 months (or by ETS if less than 10 months)
+Meet emergency needs of \$1000 or less for the following purposes\:

+- Basic living expenses rent/mortgage, food, phone, utilities and gasoline. - Vehicle expenses repair, insurance, payment/registration but not vehicle purchase or down payment on vehicle. - Emergency Travel (for any family relationship). - Medical and dental expenses - Child Care expenses.

+Allow Air

+Force members

+to receive

+emergency

+financial

+assistance in a

+more streamlined

+process.

+The "process" is streamlined but it does not necessarily mean "no questions asked."

+Available on

+Air Force bases

+with an Airman

+& Family

+Readiness

+Center to:

+- Active duty Air Force personnel (including spouse with POA). - Air Force Reserve and Air Guard members activated under Title 10 USC for more than 15 days.

-\ NOTE: If the need exceeds the maximum for a Falcon Loan, or is for purposes other than those stated above, assistance should be requested using the standard emergency assistance application rather than the Falcon Loan streamlined process.
+Repaid within 12 months (or by ETS if less than 12 months) \ NOTE: If the need exceeds the maximum for a Falcon Loan, or the member currently has a loan balance, or the need is for purposes other than those stated above, assistance should be requested using the standard emergency assistance application rather than the Falcon Loan streamlined process.

-6. TYPICAL EXAMPLES OF WHEN AFAS CANNOT HELP
+TYPICAL EXAMPLES OF WHEN AFAS CANNOT HELP